sergiocollado/potpourri/Notes_on_linux.md

 There are also the **atop**, and **htop** programs, that have increased functionalities, but they don't usually come preinstalled in linux distros.

-CHECKING WHAT IS IN YOUR CACHE AND BUFFER:
+## Checking what is in your Cache and buffer

-Use 'linux-ftools', to check what files are in your CACHE.
+Use **'linux-ftools'**, to check what files are in your CACHE.

 `>> fincore [options] files ...`